DianaIgnatescu/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 7. What is the runtime complexity of your optimized code in `names.py`?

+    The better approach has a runtime complexity of O(1), maybe O(n) in a worst case scenario.

     The initial approach has a runtime complexity of O(n log n) because we need to search for every element in names_2.

 8. What is the space complexity of your optimized code in `names.py`?

+    The better approach has a space complexity of O(1), maybe O(n) in a worst case scenario.

     The initial approach has a space complexity of O(n^2) because not only will the duplicates list grow based on the values in the inputs but we also need to store all the values from names_1.